 Similarly, you can add multiple reactions.
 By default, you can add 2 reactions only, if you are willing to add even more than that, you have to choose any Mee6 Premium plan.
 Now in the Messages section, explain to people that they have to choose any role.
 And also explain which emoji means which reaction.
 So that people can choose the emoji and get assigned to the roles in that reaction.

-In reaction modes section, select default or reverse.
+In the reaction modes section, select default or reverse.
 If the user selected any reaction, they will get assigned to the roles of the reaction in the default mode.
 Whereas in the reverse mode, the role will be removed when users click on the reaction, this great for disabling certain server notifications.

-Allow members to pick-up multiple roles sections will be enabled by default, for people to select multiple roles, but you can disable it if you want.
+Allow members to pick up multiple roles sections will be enabled by default, for people to select multiple roles, but you can disable it if you want.

 And click save changes.
 That’s it, you have successfully created a way for users to assign roles.
-You can open the server and go to the channel and check for your self.
+You can open the server and go to the channel and check for yourself.

 Anyhow, there is one last step to make sure that everyone can see that message.
 Open Server Settings > Roles and make sure Read Text channels and voice messages are turned on.
 And also make sure to enable ‘Add Reactions’ in the everyone roles settings.